YagYk/Football-possession_Tracking_using_YOLO/README.md

 2. Run the inference:

-3. For full analysis with tracking:
+3. For full analysis with tracking :

 ## Requirements